mlflow/mlflow/docs/source/models.rst

 .. code-block:: python

+    # Assume that the model output is saved to the pandas_df["model_output"] column
     dataset = mlflow.data.from_pandas(pandas_df, predictions="model_output")
     mlflow.evaluate(data=pandas_df, predictions=None, ...)

+When your model has multiple outputs, you must specify one column among the model output columns as the predictions column, and other output columns of the model will be treated as "input" columns.
+For example, if your model has two outputs ``retrieved_context`` and ``answer``, you can specify ``answer`` as the predictions column, and ``retrieved_context`` column will be treated as an "input" column when calculating the metrics.

 The following example uses :py:func:`mlflow.evaluate()` to evaluate a static dataset: